Shopify/polaris/polaris.shopify.com/content/foundations/content/actionable-language.md

 <!-- keywords: exiting copy, exiting content, exiting modals, exiting screens, backing out of changes -->

-Use the back arrow button in web, “Close” in iOS, and an “X” in Android, as the call to action for modals and screens when:
+Use the back arrow button as the call to action for modals and screens when:

 - the content is in a view-only state